What's been done, What's left to do

 How many people have no Scripture?

 There are an estimated 180 million people without access to any Scripture in their heart language.
-There is a total of around 1.3 billion people without access to the full Bible in their first language.
+1.5 billion people are without the full Bible in their first language.

 What is the potential impact of work that's underway?